Ego-AI-your-Assistant/Ego-AI-MVP/README.md

 ## Contribution

-We are welcome for cntributors just take one issue and do it.
+We are welcome for contributors just take one issue and do it.
 If you habe any questions contact to setterwars

 ## Team members

-Salavat Zaynulin - Team Lead/ Product manager/ bacaknd Dmitriy Ryazanov - backend
+- Salavat Zaynulin - Team Lead/ Product manager/ bacaknd
+- Dmitriy Ryazanov - backend
-Diana Tsoi - Frontend
+- Diana Tsoi - Frontend
-Stepan Sarantsev - backend
+- Stepan Sarantsev - backend
-Andrey Zhdanov - ML/backend
+- Andrey Zhdanov - ML/backend
-Artyom Lapin - DevOps
+- Artyom Lapin - DevOps
-Mikhail Sofin - Frontend
+- Mikhail Sofin - Frontend